mysociety/jkan/_datasets/everypolitician-american-samoa-house.md

 ---
 schema: default
-title: American Samoa: House of Representatives
+title: American Samoa — House of Representatives
 organization: EveryPolitician
 notes: >-
   Data on the people within the House of Representatives legislature of American Samoa.